Volunteering Abroad and at Home: A Global Movement

 Summer volunteer options are very popular, particularly among students.
 Organizations such as Volunteers in Asia (VIA), Amigos de las Americas, and Operation Crossroads Africa have organized student-focused programs for about 40 years and have produced generations of internationally-minded people who've remained committed to global issues throughout their lives.
 Because many programs have long-standing relationships with communities overseas, volunteers may have very positive and productive experiences in the short span of a summer break.

 For people who are able to invest longer periods of time, numerous programs offer 1- to 2-year commitments.
-In addition to the Peace Corps, there are nonprofit organizations like WorldTeach, United Nations Volunteers (UNV), and Visions in Action that provide individuals enough time to integrate into a culture, learn a new language, and truly make a difference.
+In addition to the Peace Corps, there are nonprofit organizations like WorldTeach, and United Nations Volunteers (UNV) that provide individuals enough time to integrate into a culture, learn a new language, and truly make a difference.

 So, regardless of your background or area of interest, there are volunteer options to suit your needs.
 Becoming part of this global movement will forever change your perspective on travel and-as this magazine has long emphasized-upon life.